-- Encouraging your child to put a high priority on education and working with your child every day to make the most of the educational opportunities the school provides. - Ensuring that your child completes all homework assignments and special projects and comes to school each day prepared, rested, and ready to learn. - Becoming familiar with all your child's school activities and with the academic programs, including special programs, offered in the district.
-Parents who want to attend Book Fairs during instructional time or after school hours, they need to contact librarian for an appointment. - Discussing with the school counselor or principal any questions you may have about the options and opportunities available to your child. - Reviewing the requirements and options for graduation with your child in middle school and again while your child is enrolled in high school. - Monitoring your child's academic progress and contacting teachers as needed.
+- Encouraging your child to put a high priority on education and working with your child every day to make the most of the educational opportunities the school provides. - Ensuring that your child completes all homework assignments and special projects and comes to school each day prepared, rested, and ready to learn. - Becoming familiar with all your child's school activities and with the academic programs, including special programs, offered in the district. - Discussing with the school counselor or principal any questions you may have about the options and opportunities available to your child. - Reviewing the requirements and options for graduation with your child in middle school and again while your child is enrolled in high school. - Monitoring your child's academic progress and contacting teachers as needed.
 [See Academic Counseling] - Attending scheduled conferences and requesting additional conferences as needed.
 To schedule a telephone or in-person conference with a teacher, school counselor, or principal, please call the school office for an appointment.
 The teacher will usually return your call or meet with you during his or her conference period or before or after school.
 [See Report Cards/Progress Reports and Conferences] - Becoming a school volunteer.
 [See Volunteers and policy GKG for more information.] - Participating in campus parent organizations.
-Parent organizations include: Campus Level Planning Advisory Committee (CLPAC), District Level Planning Advisory Committee, Band

-Booster Club, and Quarterback Club.
-For more information on organizations, please contact your campus administrator.

-- Serving as a parent representative on the district-level or campus-level planning committees that develop educational goals and plans to improve student achievement.
-For more information, see policies BQA and BQB and contact: - Due to student safety, parents are not allowed to go to the classroom for birthday celebrations.
-Store bought items may be dropped at the front office 2:30 p.m.
+Parent organizations include: Campus Level Planning Advisory Committee (CLPAC), District Level Planning Advisory Committee, Band Booster Club, and Quarterback Club.
+For more information on organizations, please contact your campus administrator. - Serving as a parent representative on the district-level or campus-level planning committees that develop educational goals and plans to improve student achievement.
+For more information, see policies BQA and BQB and contact:

-Ofelia Alvarez

-Director for Testing
+Ofelia Alvarez Director for Testing

 904 Hester Ave.
-Donna, TX 78537
+Donna, TX 78537 Email: oalvarez@donnaisd.net

-Email: oalvarez@donnaisd.net

-956-464-1600